Operational clarity for daily work

 1. Daily or scheduled cleaning, which includes:

-• Daily routine cleaning (linen change, floor washing, toilet and bathroom disinfection, etc.).
+• Daily routine work (linen change, floor washing, toilet and bathroom disinfection, and so on).

-• Checkout cleaning to prepare the room for the next guest.
+• Checkout turnover to ready the room for the next guest.

-Scheduled cleaning also includes evening turndown service, when housekeepers prepare the room for sleep, make the beds, and tidy up the bathroom.
+The schedule also covers evening turndown, when housekeepers ready the room for sleep, make the beds, and tidy the bathroom.

 2. Weekly cleaning, which is not required on a regular basis, for example, if a room is vacant for several days.